sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 A scientific community has the roles of creating and maintaining metadata schemas and curating the datasets which are part of a scientific domain or research project.
 Users of the Data Repository can be part of one or more communities.
 Some selected members of a community are also given the role of community administrators, which grants them the special rights needed for the schema definitions and deposit curation tasks.

 Any registered user can upload scientific datasets into Data Repository and thus create data deposits.
 A deposit is comprised of data files and associated metadata.
-The deposit’s metadata consists of a set of common fixed metadata fields and a set of custom metadata blocks, each block containing related metadata fields.
+The deposit's metadata consists of a set of common fixed metadata fields and a set of custom metadata blocks, each block containing related metadata fields.
 A deposit is always connected to one scientific community which has the role of curating and maintaining it (except for deposits created as part of the generic SURF community).

 A deposit contains a set of common metadata fields and a set of custom metadata blocks.
 This metadata is not free form, however, but is governed by static schemas; the common metadata schema is set by Data Repository and defines a superset of Dublin Core elements, while the schema for the custom metadata block is specific to each community and can be customized by the community administrators.
 In order to be accepted, the deposits submitted to a community must conform to the schema required by the community.

-.. _rest-api-objects:
+.. _rest-api-object-state:

 ==================
 Object state